 Guys like this need to be managed out of the company if their attitudes won't change, and it will help get management's attention if you frame yoru letter in terms of things they care about - that is, how this loose cannon's attitudes will hurt them.
 Some of the better managers around will immediately see the large risk he represents, but others won't and it doesn't hurt to prompt them gently.

-Call me a cynic, but I imagine after they work out what the word 'obligation' means, the trucking company management will most likely have a good laugh at the letter, pat the driver on the back, have a bit of a discussion about how all cyclists are close personal friends and then respond with something like "Dear msn, We take your complaint very seriously....blah blah blah, the driver has been spoken to about his parking".
+Call me a cynic, but I imagine after they work out what the word 'obligation' means, the trucking company management will most likely have a good laugh at the letter, pat the driver on the back, have a bit of a discussion about how all cyclists are !!
+BAN ME NOW FOR SWEARING !! and then respond with something like "Dear msn, We take your complaint very seriously....blah blah blah, the driver has been spoken to about his parking".
 Thats if a response comes at all.